Richanne C. Mankey

 Prior to her most recent position at Daemen, she served as vice president for student affairs and dean of students at the College.
 Campus-wide, she chaired the College’s facilities master plan committee and led the extensive application process for Daemen College to become a full member of NCAA Division II athletics.
 She began her career at Ohio Northern University where she held progressively more responsible positions and was the youngest named vice president.

-Dr. Mankey received the Women of Influence for Nonprofit Leadership award given to women who display high energy and skill in a leadership role; the Bernice Poss award given annually to a woman in higher education who exemplifies leadership, professionalism, concern for others, and steady advocacy of women; and the campus-wide Daemen College National Girls and Women in Sports Day Campus Award as a professional who supports student-athletes and athletics.
+Dr. Mankey received the 2017 Distinguished Alumna award from Ohio Northern University; the Women of Influence for Nonprofit Leadership award given to women who display high energy and skill in a leadership role; the Bernice Poss award given annually to a woman in higher education who exemplifies leadership, professionalism, concern for others, and steady advocacy of women; and the campus-wide Daemen College National Girls and Women in Sports Day Campus Award as a professional who supports student-athletes and athletics.

 Regionally, in 2011, she was a founding member of the Women’s Leadership Institute through the Western New York Consortium for Higher Education and chaired its steering committee.
 She has also been selected to participate in national and regional discussions about critical issues and/or women in higher education.